oconnor663/jacko.io/posts/async_tasks.md

 type DynFuture = Pin<Box<dyn Future<Output = ()>>>;
 ```

-Note that `DynFuture` doesn't have any type parameters.
+Note that `DynFuture` doesn't have type parameters.
 We can fit _any_ boxed
 future into this _one_ type, as long as its `Output` is `()`.
 Now instead of
 building a `join_future` in our `main` function, we'll build a
 `Vec<DynFuture>`, and we'll start calling these futures "tasks":[^coercion]